 My teaching and professional interests include park and wilderness planning and management, particularly planning for and managing recreational uses of parks, wilderness, and similar public lands.
 My personal interests and hobbies include whitewater kayaking and rafting, hiking and backpacking, cross-country skiing, and visiting our great public lands.
 My favorite landscapes to visit are the Colorado Plateau deserts of southern Utah and the high mountain lakes and forests of western Montana and the high Sierra.
 The two books that have most influenced me are A Sand County Almanac, by Aldo Leopold, and Desert Solitaire, by Edward Abbey.

 My research focuses on visitor use of recreation settings and managing recreational use of natural resource areas, particularly parks, wilderness areas and similar public lands.
-As such, my research is best characterized as “human dimensions of natural resources” and involves quite a bit of social science, though in a natural resources context.
+Much of my research involves recreation visitor studies which aim to increase our understanding of:

 Martin, Steven and Jessica Blackwell.
 2012.
 Sequoia & Kings Canyon National Parks 2011 Wilderness Visitor Survey.
 Final Research Report submitted to Aldo Leopold Wilderness Research Institute and Sequoia-Kings Canyon National Parks.
 129 pp.